-- NEW: School principal arrested in connection with husband's death is released from jail
+- School principal arrested in connection with husband's death is released from jail

 - Todd Chance's body was found on August 25